berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 3.2 Functions
 --------------------------------------------------------

-GLX functions should not be called between glBegin and glEnd oper- ations.
+GLX functions should not be called between glBegin and glEnd operations.
 If a GLX function is called within a glBegin/glEnd pair, then the result is unde ned; however, no error is reported.

 3.2.1 Initialization